jupyterlite/jupyterlite/docs/reference/contents.md

 Path("dummy.txt").write_text("Writing on Emscripten filesystem")
 ```

-Here is a simplification sequence of interaction happening to perform the filesystem
+Here is a simplified sequence of the interactions happening to perform the filesystem
 operation:

 ```{mermaid}